jrobio/lutris_installers/README.md

 ## Acknowledgements

-- [legluondunet/MyLittleLutrisScripts:](https://github.com/legluondunet/MyLittleLutrisScripts) For maintaining excellent scripts.
+- [legluondunet](https://github.com/legluondunet/MyLittleLutrisScripts): For maintaining excellent scripts and providing a sensible template to follow.